-In order to support practitioners NHS Education for Scotland in partnership with Public Health Scotland have reviewed and updated this learning resource in relation to the use of MVA-BN vaccines.
+Vaccine specific training resources for registered healthcare practitioners relating to Mpox.
+Since May 2022 public health agencies in the United Kingdom have been responding to an outbreak of mpox.
+In order to support practitioners NHS Education for Scotland in partnership with Public Health Scotland have developed this learning resource in relation to the use of MVA-BN vaccines.

-Practitioners may find it useful to access the Public Health Scotland MPox guidance and information webpage, which will be updated regularly.
+Practitioners may find it useful to access the Public Health Scotland Mpox guidance and information webpage, which will be updated regularly.

 This short learning resource subcutaneous injection of vaccines is intended to help support practitioners administering vaccines using the subcutaneous route.